hinchley2018/ai-career-navigator/README.md

 https://lablab.ai/event/ai-agents-hack-with-lablab-and-mindsdb/careernavigator

 ## Skills Used
-AI skills needed: crewAI or Autogen
+- AI skills needed: multi-agent orchestration: crewAI or Autogen
-Backend Skills needed: C#, node or python (I know all three) Frontend Skills: React or Angular
+- Backend Skills needed: node or python
+- Frontend Skills: React

 ## Pitch
 - AI agents will help you every step of the way on your tech career journey.
 This project isn't your average resume writing service, its more about the journey